Sabine Haas

 Sabine Haas (born 24 April 1975) is a German former professional tennis player.

 Haas, a German Youth Champion at age 13, trained as a junior with Nick Bollettieri in Florida, as did her younger brother, future world number two Tommy Haas.

 On the professional tour, Haas reached a best singles ranking of 315 and won an ITF title in San Antonio in 1995.
 She featured in four WTA Tour main draws as a doubles player, which included a quarter-final appearance at the Jakarta held 1997 Danamon Open, before retiring from the tour in 1998.

-Her husband is German sports presenter Elmar Paulke.